 Q. WAIT, SO... how EXACTLY does matching work?

 A. Wouldn't it be more fun if we told you it was magic?
 But, if you insist, we can shed a bit of light on the process.
 Every applicant is asked to name her top choices for Host Institution.
 Additionally, each applicant is asked to tell us about what is most important to her about her summer experience--essentially helping define what a successful internship looks like.
 Both of these factors are taken into account--particularly the latter category, because not all candidates are equally familiar with all of our Host Institutions.
 Speaking of our Hosts, each also tells us what they are looking for in a successful intern; sometimes, this is a list of specific skills and experiences, but more often it is a list of attributes that make for a successful member of the team at that particular company or organization.
 This input is added to the mix.
-Once we have off the data from all of our finalists, a panel of industry experts--led by our three founders--build a set of massive spreadsheets and CSI-style poster boards, then have a very long, very intense set of phone calls finalizing matches.
+Once we have all of the data from all of our finalists, a panel of industry experts – led by our three founders – build a set of massive spreadsheets and CSI-style poster boards, then have a very long, very intense set of phone calls finalizing matches.
 Sometimes, candidates are matched with exactly the Hosts that they requested.
 In other cases, candidates are matched with a totally different set of companies from what the candidate originally requested.
 We've had great success with both types of cases.
 Making good matches is simultaneously the hardest and the most fun part of the application process